Romanov's Theorem in Number Fields: A lower bound for the constant in Romanov's theorem for number fields

 The constant $\left(\frac{6}{\pi^2}\right)^n$ arises from the inequality

 For the last inequality we used that in the ring of integers of a number field of degree $n$ there are at most $n$ prime ideals whose norm is a power of $p$ for fixed $p \in \mathbb{P}$.
-This follows basically from the fact that any prime ideal in $\mathcal{O}_K$ lies over a prime ideal in $\mathbb{Z}$ and there are at most $n$ prime ideals in $\mathcal{O}_K$ with this property (see for example~\cite[Proposition 4.2 and Corollary 2 on p.
-148]{ElementaryAnd}).
+This follows basically from the fact that any prime ideal in $\mathcal{O}_K$ lies over a prime ideal in $\mathbb{Z}$ and there are at most $n$ prime ideals in $\mathcal{O}_K$ with this property (see for example~\cite{ElementaryAnd}*{Proposition 4.2 and Corollary 2 on p.
+148}).
 We note that in the case of the Gaussian integers this bound can be improved.
 Since we will use it later we also give the improved bound for $K=\mathbb{Q}(i)$ here:

 where $\chi_1$ and $\chi_2$ are the two Dirichlet Characters $\bmod$ $4$.
-Another ingredient we will use is Mertens' formula for number fields (see~\cite[Theorem 5]{GeneralisedMertens}) in the form
+Another ingredient we will use is Mertens' formula for number fields (see~\cite{GeneralisedMertens}*{Theorem 5}) in the form

-where $\rho_k$ is the residue of the Dedekind zeta function of $K$ at $s=1$.
-In his proof of a lower bound for $Z$ in~\cite[p.
-160 equation (40)]{VerallgemeinerungDer2} Rieger uses that there exists a fixed constant $c$ independent of $\mathfrak{f}$ such that
+where $\rho_K$ is the residue of the Dedekind zeta function of $K$ at $s=1$.
+In his proof of a lower bound for $Z$ in~\cite{VerallgemeinerungDer2}*{p.
+160 equation (40)} Rieger uses that there exists a fixed constant $c$ independent of the ideal $\mathfrak{f}$ such that